bridgerust/bridgerust/docs/migration_lancedb.md

 ])
 ```

-**Key Difference**: LanceDB uses dicts with vector as a key, Kabod uses Point objects with metadata.
+**Key Difference**: LanceDB uses dicts with vector as a key, Embex uses Point objects with metadata.

 ### Node.js